35 Black Interior Designers You Should Definitely Be Following on Instagram

 Based in Chicago and led by designer Erin Shakoor, Shakoor Interiors works closely with its clients to create a home that plays with texture, color, and proportions.
 With a background in historical preservation and a love for vintage furnishings, Shakoor designs rooms with history that still feel fresh and modern.

 The best part about following designer Erika Ward on Instagram?
-You'll not only get glimpses of her latest home transformations, but also a "behind-the-curtain" look at the design process, industry events, and her adorable family.
+You'll not only get glimpses of her latest home transformations, but also a "behind-the-curtain" look at the design process and industry events.

 Want to learn the real backstory behind the perfectly polished rooms of Instagram?
-Follow designers like Kesha Franklin of Halden Interiors, who isn't afraid to reveal all of the hard work, challenges, and even tears that go into creating her elegant and luxurious spaces.
+Follow designers like Kesha Franklin of Halden Interiors, who isn't afraid to reveal all of the hard work, challenges, and problem-solving that goes into creating her elegant and luxurious spaces.
 Working closely with clients, Franklin designs rooms that are a true reflection of her clients' personalities and lifestyles.

 After working in fashion and the luxury textile industry, Denese Butler from The Perfect Vignette decided to apply her design talents to interiors.
 Rather than abide by endless design rules, Butler believes in building spaces that are intimate and personal.
 Follow her Instagram for rooms you'll want to move into ASAP, a closeup look at all of the design details, plus toddlers wielding power tools.